Williams Lake Community Health Profile

 Number of people newly hospitalized for injury in Cariboo-Chilcotin LHA: Discharge Abstract Database, BC Ministry of Health, 2006-2011

-This indicator contributes to an understanding of the adequacy and effectiveness of injury prevention efforts, including public education, product development and use, community and road design, and prevention and treatment resources.
+This indicator contributes to an understanding of the adequacy and effectiveness of injury prevention efforts, including public education, intervention development and use, community road design, prevention approaches and treatment.

 Higher than BCLower than BC